DHTMLX/docs-kanban/docs/api/overview/internal_state_overview.md

 ---
 sidebar_label: State methods
 title: State methods
-description: You can have Internal State methods of JavaScript Kanban in the documentation of the DHTMLX JavaScript Kanban library.
+description: You can have an Internal State methods overview of JavaScript Kanban in the documentation of the DHTMLX JavaScript Kanban library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
 ---

 # State methods